What Your CPA Needs (And What You Don't Have)

 Income Flow Mapping: A Missing Link

 One important structural element in cross-border consulting is income flow mapping.
 This involves documenting how income is generated and transferred across different jurisdictions.
-The structure indicates that without a clear map, CPAs may struggle to identify potential tax liabilities and opportunities for deductions.
+Without a clear map, CPAs may struggle to identify potential tax liabilities and opportunities for deductions.
 Often, consultants may not maintain detailed records of transactions, leading to a lack of clarity in financial reporting.
+The invoice trail analysis maps how a single payment can be classified differently depending on which jurisdiction examines it.
+Tools like Stripe dashboards and Xero record transactions but not the structural context a CPA requires.

 The Challenge of Jurisdiction Tracking